Friday, August 9, 2024

 About the worst and most fruitless idea humanity ever had is the idea of the gods.
 Of course, religion has convinced most people that the gods were one of the best ideas humans ever had.

-Religion has this way of reversing values.
+Monotheism has this way of reversing values.
 Nietzsche wrote about it.
 Whatever the world finds good, religion will eventually demean.
 Whatever the world reviles, religion finds a way to redeem.
 Shall we look at some examples together?

 Death.
 What could be of less importance to us than what happens after we die?
 Predictably, the churches insist that the most important consideration in life is what happens after we die.